 If there is one thing that is for sure about labor is that it is unpredictable.
 And for a first time mom-to-be, that feeling of the unknown can be a little scary.
 To help calm Emily Wieber’s fears, she met with a birth designer from Sanford Health.

 “I know that not everything always goes according to plan, but I had an idea of how I wanted my experience to be,” Wieber says.
-“Having a birth designer was an amazing experience.
+“Having a pregnancy navigator was an amazing experience.
 They gave us so much information and helped lay out the perfect experience for my family and me.
 Even though my labor went a little quicker than expected and I didn’t get to do everything I had wanted, it still made me feel ready for the day.”

 Doula helped with delivery